 Some banks will give you a cash bonus after opening a new account if you meet certain conditions, often a minimum balance requirement or direct deposit requirement.
 Sometimes, banks will even give existing customers a bonus for bringing more dollars into their accounts.
 But it’s important to research the most attractive options before shifting your money because interest rates are so low that the bonus needs to make the effort worthwhile.

-We based this list on the highest bonuses we could find in mid-September 2020.
+We based this list on the highest bonuses we could find in mid-March 2021.
 When multiple banks offered similar ones, we chose the bank with the best account features for the typical user.
 (See more about selection criteria at the end of the story.)

 Here are some of the best bank bonuses available today that could offer you lucrative rewards while keeping your money safe.

 Best Bank Bonuses of 2021

 Best for a Large Checking Account Bonus : Citi – Up to $700